 Cockpit and avionics

-The helicopter features a fully integrated digital cockpit management system.
+The Chinook helicopter variant features a fully integrated digital cockpit management system.
 The cockpit accommodates a pilot and a co-pilot in a side-by-side arrangement.
 The night vision goggle-compatible glass digital cockpit features five liquid crystal multi-function displays (MFDs) and two control display units (CDUs).

 The integrated digital common avionics architecture system (CAAS) of the cockpit allows for the integration of global communications and navigation systems, including a forward-looking infrared (FLIR) and a multi-mode radar.
 The FLIR, along with an electro-optical camera mounted below the chin, enables low-level flights in low-visibility and adverse weather conditions.